Joseph Frank Wehner: Aerial service

 While receiving flight training, Wehner's German ancestry led to an investigation followed by an unsubstantiated arrest for suspicion of treason by the Secret Service.
 He was cleared and departed for England in February 1918.
 He was assigned to the 27th Aero Squadron under Major Harold Hartney in July 1918.

-Flying as wing man to the mercurial balloon-buster Frank Luke, Wehner shot down one Fokker D.VII and five balloons in just three days of aerial combat during September 1918.
+Flying as wingman to the mercurial balloon-buster Frank Luke, Wehner shot down one Fokker D.VII and five balloons in just three days of aerial combat during September 1918.

 Protecting Luke as he attacked a third balloon, Wehner's SPAD XIII was shot down by Luftstreitkräfte ace Georg von Hantelmann of Jasta 15 on 18 September 1918.
 Wehner, who fell behind enemy lines, was taken to a German hospital where he died a short time later from his injuries.
-His body was recovered and buried in an American cemetery in Europe after the war, but it was reinterred in his hometown of Everett, Massachusetts in 1921.
+His body was recovered and buried in an American cemetery in Europe after the war, but it was reinterred at Woodlawn Cemetery in his hometown of Everett, Massachusetts in 1921.

 He was awarded the Distinguished Service Cross, America's second highest award for combat valor, twice.